infoshareacademy/jpydzr6-monkeys/README.md

 # jpydzr6-monkeys

+# Set SECRET_KEY

+The secret key is not included in the repository, the user must provide it itself following these steps:
+- In the directory `monkeys/monkeys/` create an `.env` file
+- In this file save the key: `SECRET_KEY='your_secret_key'`.
+Remember the single quotation mark for the key itself.

 # Monetary class

 This is a class for basic monetary/money operations.
 In its core it operates in the smallest unit of a currency (called